Issue 5-99, 2020

 KEYWORDS: proprioception, single-joint movements, unilateral brain lesion, hemiparesis, rehabilitation

-For citation: Pavlova O.G., Roschin V.Y., Sidorova M.V., Selionov V.A., Nikolaev E.A., Khatkova S.E., Ivanova G.E.
+FOR CITATION: Pavlova O.G., Roschin V.Y., Sidorova M.V., Selionov V.A., Nikolaev E.A., Khatkova S.E., Ivanova G.E.
 Objective Evaluation of Proprioceptive Perception of Single-joint Arm Movements in Patients with Hemiparesis of Central Genesis.
 Bulletin of Rehabilitation Medicine.
 2020; 5 (99): 79-87. https://doi.org/10.38025/2078-1962-2020-99-5-79-87

 References: